 The Public Works Department's Forestry and Grounds Division provides maintenance and care of approximately 16,500 Village-owned trees, and 151 acres of turf-growth property.
 Presently, 59 turf acres are maintained in-house, and 92 acres are maintained through contracted service.
 Maintenance of Village property includes mowing and lawncare.
 Crew members retain Department of Agriculture pesticide applicators and/or operator licenses.

-Click the following links for more information and 2016 dates for:
+Click the following links for 2017 dates and additional information:

 - Electronics Recycling Drop Off Program